bandprotocol/cosmprund/README.md

 The goal of this project is to be able to prune a tendermint data base of blocks and an Cosmos-sdk application DB of all but the last X versions.
 This will allow people to not have to state sync every x days.

 This tool works with a subset of modules.
 While an application may have modules outside the scope of this tool , this tool will prune the default sdk module, and osmosis added module.

+# Disclaimer

+This tool is developed to be used internally for Band node but it may be useful for other chains node as well.
+If you want to use this tool, use at your own risk.

 ## WARNING